marmelab/react-admin/docs/withLifecycleCallbacks.md

 - Add custom parameters before a `dataProvider` method is called (e.g. to set the query `meta` parameter based on the user profile),
 - Clean up the data before it's sent to the API (e.g. to transform two `lat` and `long` values into a single `location` field),
-- Add or rename fields in the data returned by the API before using it in react-dmin (e.g. to add a `fullName` field based on the `firstName` and `lastName` fields),
+- Add or rename fields in the data returned by the API before using it in react-admin (e.g. to add a `fullName` field based on the `firstName` and `lastName` fields),
-- Update related records when a record is created, updated or deleted (e.g. update the `post.nb_comments` field after a `comment` is created or deleted)
+- Update related records when a record is created, updated, or deleted (e.g. update the `post.nb_comments` field after a `comment` is created or deleted)
 - Remove related records when a record is deleted (similar to a server-side `ON DELETE CASCADE`)

 Here is another usage example: